datenkollektiv/spring-boot-exist-angular-todo-app/Readme.md

-# Spring Boot, MongoDB, Angular Restful API Tutorial
+# Spring Boot, eXist, Angular Restful API Tutorial

+> Note: This is the adapted version of [callicoder/spring-boot-mongodb-angular-todo-app](https://github.com/callicoder/spring-boot-mongodb-angular-todo-app) which replaces MongoDB in the backend with [eXist](https://exist-db.org/).
+For more information please visit the posts [Building a Simple eXist Repository on Top of Spring Data](https://devops.datenkollektiv.de/building-a-simple-exist-repository-on-top-of-spring-data.html) and [Spring Framework meets eXist-db](https://devops.datenkollektiv.de/spring-framework-meets-exist-db.html).

-Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular in the frontend.
+Build a Fully-Fledged Todo App with Spring Boot & eXist in the Backend and Angular in the frontend.

 ## Requirements